The Float, Warren Buffett, Annuities and You

-Until the check issuer’s bank actually releases the funds, both the payer and the payee have the “same” money in both of their accounts.
-This duplication is called “the float”.
+Until the check issuer’s bank releases the funds, both the payer and the payee have the “same” money in both of their accounts.
+This duplication is called “the float.”
 Both banks technically have the use of the same funds.

 The “Float” is also used in the insurance industry.
-As an example it works like this, an insured pays a premium for automobile insurance.
+As an example, it works like this: an insured pays a premium for automobile insurance.
 The insurance company banks the premium but has no obligation until a claim is filed, if ever.
-In actuality premiums are mixed together to help offset current claims from the insured’s joint premium paying pool.
+In actuality, premiums are mixed to help offset current claims from the insured’s joint premium paying pool.
 But in our example, let’s say the insurance company uses the premium and only has to cover a claim if it ever happens.

 The use of the money known as the “float” allows the insurance company to use the funds for investment.
-If a claim is never paid, the float can become a significant amount of investible capital.
+If a claim is never paid, the float can become a significant amount of investable capital.
 Warren Buffett discovered this concept years ago and has used the float to increase his investible assets.
-According to his annual letter to investors, last year the “float” was over $77 billion, allowing him to bank money prior to having to cover any claims.
-Even in a low interest rate environment, calculating the potential yield on $77 billion shows a huge amount of money earned while waiting to pay a claim.
+According to his annual letter to investors, last year the “float” was over $77 billion, allowing him to bank money before having to cover any claims.
+Even in a low-interest-rate environment, calculating the potential yield on $77 billion shows a considerable amount of money earned while waiting to pay a claim.

-It is fair in this way; the ultimate and best use of the funds in an annuity will probably be as retirement funds.
-If I know exactly what my future value will be based on a guaranteed interest rate then I don’t care about any float benefit.
+It is fair in this way: the ultimate and best use of the funds in an annuity will probably be as retirement funds.
+If I know exactly that my future value will be based on a guaranteed interest rate, then I don’t care about any float benefit.
 As an example, an insurance company offers me 6% per year for 20 years guaranteed, if I agree to use the funds as income.
-Since annuities are tax deferred the very best possible use should be as income and not saving for a new boat.
+Since annuities are tax-deferred the very best possible use should be as income and not saving for a new boat.
 I can manage the income and spread the tax liability fully when I use it as income.

 As an example, suppose I deposited $200,000 in a guaranteed 6% rate of return income fund (income rider).
 How much money would I have saved for retirement in 20 years?

-Now at retirement time I use this account for lifetime income for my spouse and me, income neither one of us can ever outlive, lifetime income.
-So do I care about an insurance company earning “float” on my long term retirement account?
-No, I could care less because I have traded the use of my important funds for income, income that is fully guaranteed.
+Now at retirement time, I use this account for income for my spouse and me, income neither one of us can ever outlive, lifetime income.
+So do I care about an insurance company earning “float” on my long-term retirement account?
+No, I could care less because I have traded the use of my significant funds for income, income that is fully guaranteed.